2023 Solar Incentives Guide for High Point, NC - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local High Point solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local High Point solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives